 The biggest con of joining a gym is the cost, however many gyms are able to offer their members fantastic packages to help them to save money.
 Gyms are only bad value for money if you let your membership lapse or do not attend regularly enough.

 Exercising in Front of Other

 Many people feel nervous or awkward about exercising in front of other people, especially if they think that other people are a lot healthier than they are.
 However, gyms are usually friendly and supportive places.

 The trouble with the equipment in a gym is that everybody and anybody that is a member will use and abuse the same fitness machines as you.
-If you have for example your own vibration plate at home such as any of the popular JTX models or Medicarn vibration plates then you know exactly who will be using it and how it will be treated.
+If you have for example your own vibration plate at home such as any of the popular Medicarn vibration plates then you know exactly who will be using it and how it will be treated.